 Please know that fan mail is not forwarded during the offseason, and there is no guarantee of a response or that any items mailed will be returned.

-The grass at Great American Ball Park is comprised of five varieties of Perennial Ryegrass.
+The grass at Great American Ball Park is comprised of three cultivars of Kentucky Bluegrass.
 The turf is growing in a 12-inch root zone composed of 100 percent sand.
 The drainage and irrigation systems lie below the root zone.
 The field is capable of handling up to 3 inches of rain an hour with little or no water pooling on the surface.

-Due to the close proximity of the postgame fireworks shows, ballpark officials are required to take several precautionary measures that could affect your ballpark visit.
+Due to the close proximity of the post-game fireworks shows, the Reds are required to take several precautionary measures that could affect your ballpark visit.

 - A portion of Mehring Way stretching from Old Broadway to the Mehring Way Garage Entrance will be closed to pedestrian and vehicular traffic at the end of the game and will not re-open until the conclusion of the fireworks show.

 - Guests exiting the Ballpark Garage onto Pete Rose Way will be directed to go Eastbound only.
 Guests will not be permitted to go South on Old Broadway.

 - Guests exiting the Ballpark Garage onto Mehring Way will be directed to go Westbound only.
 Guests will not be permitted to go East on Mehring Way from this location.